-- (2)(A) If a member organization or covered person submits an executed letter of acceptance, waiver, and consent, by the submission such member organization or covered person also waives: - (i) any right to claim bias or prejudgment of the CRO, the Exchange Board of Directors, Counsel to the Exchange Board of Directors, or any Director, in connection with such person's or body's participation in discussions regarding the terms and conditions of the letter of acceptance, waiver, and consent, or other consideration of the letter of acceptance, waiver, and consent, including acceptance or rejection of such letter of acceptance, waiver, and consent; and - (ii) any right to claim that a person violated the ex parte prohibitions of Rule 9143 or the separation of functions prohibitions of Rule 9144, in connection with such person's or body's participation in discussions regarding the terms and conditions of the letter of acceptance, waiver, and consent, or other consideration of the letter of acceptance, waiver, and consent, including acceptance or rejection of such letter of acceptance, waiver, and consent. - (B) If a letter of acceptance, waiver, and consent is rejected, the member organization or covered person shall be bound by the waivers made under paragraphs (a)(1) and (a)(2)(A) for conduct by persons or bodies occurring during the period beginning on the date the letter of acceptance, waiver, and consent was executed and submitted and ending upon the rejection of the letter of acceptance, waiver, and consent. - (3) If the member organization or covered person executes the letter of acceptance, waiver, and consent, it shall be submitted to the Office of Disciplinary Affairs.
-The Office of Disciplinary Affairs may, on behalf of the Exchange Board of Directors, accept or reject such letter. - (4) If the letter is accepted by the Office of Disciplinary Affairs, it shall be deemed final and shall constitute the complaint, answer, and decision in the matter.
-If the letter is rejected by the Office of Disciplinary Affairs, the Exchange may take any other appropriate disciplinary action with respect to the alleged violation or violations.
+- (2)(A) If a member organization or covered person submits an executed letter of acceptance, waiver, and consent, by the submission such member organization or covered person also waives: - (i) any right to claim bias or prejudgment of the CRO, the Exchange Board of Directors, Counsel to the Exchange Board of Directors, or any Director, in connection with such person's or body's participation in discussions regarding the terms and conditions of the letter of acceptance, waiver, and consent, or other consideration of the letter of acceptance, waiver, and consent, including acceptance or rejection of such letter of acceptance, waiver, and consent; and - (ii) any right to claim that a person violated the ex parte prohibitions of Rule 9143 or the separation of functions prohibitions of Rule 9144, in connection with such person's or body's participation in discussions regarding the terms and conditions of the letter of acceptance, waiver, and consent, or other consideration of the letter of acceptance, waiver, and consent, including acceptance or rejection of such letter of acceptance, waiver, and consent. - (B) If a letter of acceptance, waiver, and consent is rejected, the member organization or covered person shall be bound by the waivers made under paragraphs (a)(1) and (a)(2)(A) for conduct by persons or bodies occurring during the period beginning on the date the letter of acceptance, waiver, and consent was executed and submitted and ending upon the rejection of the letter of acceptance, waiver, and consent. - (3) If the member organization or covered person executes the letter of acceptance, waiver, and consent, it shall be submitted to the CRO.
+The CRO may accept or reject such letter.
+If the letter is rejected by the CRO, the member organization or covered person who executed the letter shall be notified in writing and the letter shall be deemed withdrawn. - (4) If the letter is accepted by the CRO, it shall be sent to each Director and each member of the Committee for Review via courier, express delivery or electronic means, and shall be deemed final and shall constitute the complaint, answer, and decision in the matter, 25 days after it is sent to each Director and each member of the Committee for Review, unless review by the Exchange Board of Directors is requested pursuant to Rule 9310(a)(1)(B).
+If the letter is rejected by the CRO, the Exchange may take any other appropriate disciplinary action with respect to the alleged violation or violations.
 If the letter is rejected, the member organization or covered person shall not be prejudiced by the execution of the letter of acceptance, waiver, and consent under paragraph (a)(1) and the letter may not be introduced into evidence in connection with the determination of the issues set forth in any complaint or in any other proceeding.